Sulzberger's Slimes sticking up for Chinese Christians and their cross displays?

 nation' within 15 years (here)

-"The number of Christians in Communist China is growing so steadily that it by 2030 it could have more churchgoers than
+number of Christians in Communist China is growing so steadily that it by 2030 it could have more churchgoers than America."

-in Jesus then we would have no more need for police stations.
-There would be no more bad people and therefore no more crime."
+in China believed in Jesus then we would have no more need for police stations.
+There would be no more bad people and therefore

 - And a Confucian Revival (Here)